 Make sure you make a checklist of pet products that you’ll need to bring and double-check it before you leave the house.
 Basics like a leash, collar, harness and ID tags are just a few of the important things you need to bring to keep your dog safe.

-Don't forget about any activities you plan to enjoy while you are camping.
+Don't forget about any activities you plan to enjoy while you are exploring.
 Hiking and swimming both require a little extra gear to ensure your dog will be safe.
-A good dog backpack, durable hiking boots, or a life jacket are all things to consider bringing on your trip.
+The best dog backpack, dog hiking boots, or a life jacket are all camping gear to consider bringing on your trip.

-It’s best to keep your dog leashed or on a tie-out at your campsite, but good recall is still important.
+It’s best to keep your dog leashed or on a tie-out at your campsite or on the trails, but good recall is still important.
 If your dog accidentally got loose, you need to be able to call him back quickly and safely.

 Practice at home or in your yard using a recall lead or long leash.
-Make sure to pack lots of tasty snacks to encourage your dog to stay close by.
+Make sure to pack lots of tasty snacks to encourage your dog to stay close.

-Make sure your dog's ID, vaccines, and licensing are up to date and on him at all times, just in case he does manage to sneak away.
+Make sure your dog's ID, vaccines, and licenses are up to date and on him at all times, just in case he does manage to sneak away.

 When you arrive:

-As soon as you get to the campsite, try to mark a perimeter and walk your dog around the perimeter on leash, letting him sniff and experience the area.
+This tip is more for camping with dogs than hiking!
+As soon as you get to the campsite, try to mark a perimeter and walk your dog around the border on a leash, letting him sniff and experience the area.

-Giving him a boundary can offer comfort and will help your dog feel safer in his “territory.”
-You can even use visual cues, like flags or a coloured strings to mark the boundary.
+Giving him a boundary can offer comfort and help your dog feel safer in his “territory.”
+You can even use visual cues, like flags or coloured strings, to mark the boundary.

-One of the first things you do when getting to a campsite is to set up your tent.
-When you bring your dog camping, be prepared to share that tent with him.
+One of the first things you do when getting to a campsite is to set up your tent - that is, if you’re tent camping with your dog.
+Be prepared to share that tent with him!

-It’s unsafe to leave your dog outside of the tent at night, so scooch over and don’t hog the sleeping bag, or better yet, get him his own.
+It’s unsafe to leave your dog outside of the tent at night, so scooch over, don’t hog the sleeping bag, or get him his own.